Local Housing Strategy and Housing Opportunity Areas

 Developing in Housing Opportunity Areas

 Properties in Housing Opportunity Areas have two densities allocated to them, for example R20/40.
 This is called a dual density code.
-The effect of the dual density code is that an owner will only be able to redevelop their properties at the higher density code if they develop in accordance with requirements of the Residential Development Local Planning Policy.
+The effect of the dual density code is that an owner will only be able to redevelop their properties at the higher density code if they develop in accordance with requirements of the Development in Housing Opportunity Areas Local Planning Policy.
 This is to ensure that developments are based on good design principles, result in improved streetscapes, and do not unduly affect the amenity of existing neighbourhoods.

 While the City can provide general advice on the requirements that may apply to specific lots, land owners wishing to redevelop their properties may need to engage the service of a suitably qualified draftsperson or architect to assist in designing their development and with the development application process.